skrattaren/apf.rst/apf.rst

 + [p.
 79] "'Do you know what they called a sausage-in-a-bun in Quirm?' said Mr Pin, [...]"

-  Riffs on the famous "Quarter Pounder with Cheese" dialogue from "`Pulp
+  Riffs on the famous "Quarter Pounder with Cheese" dialogue from **Pulp Fiction**:
-  Fiction_:

       Vincent: "And you know what they call a... a... a Quarter Pounder with Cheese in Paris?"